sergei-mironov/litrepl/README.md

   -v, --version               Print version.
   --filetype STR              Specify the type of input formatting
                               (markdown|[la]tex).
-  --python-interpreter EXE    Python interpreter to use (python|ipython|auto).
+  --python-interpreter EXE    Python interpreter command, or `auto`.
+It
+                              defaults to the LITREPL_PYTHON_INTERPRETER
+                              environment variable if set, otherwise "auto".
+                              Litrepl determines "python" or "ipython" type
-                              Defaults to the value of
+                              according to the value.
-                              LITREPL_PYTHON_INTERPRETER env variable or
-                              "auto".
-  --ai-interpreter EXE        AI interpreter to use (aicli|auto).
-Defaults to
+  --ai-interpreter EXE        `aicli` interpreter command or `auto`.
+It
-                              the value of LITREPL_AI_INTERPRETER env variable
+                              defaults to the LITREPL_AI_INTERPRETER
-                              or "auto".
+                              environment variable if set, otherwise "auto".
   --timeout F[,F]             Timeouts for initial evaluation and for pending
                               checks, in seconds.
 If the latter is omitted, it is considered to be equal to the former one.